magento/devdocs/src/marketplace/sellers/mftf-magento.md

 -  If you are extending from, or merging into, an existing Magento test (or relying upon its entities), it must be required as a Composer prerequisite
 -  The MFTF tests will be part of the final package that is made available to your customers.
 Do not include any sensitive or confidential data in test comments or code
 -  If necessary, include a README, or other instructions, within the `Test` directory, to explain any setup steps or caveats for running your MFTF tests
--  Ensure that any necessary credentials or user authorization (e.g. to communicate via API key to your backend) is explained and supported via credential management in tests
+-  Ensure that any necessary credentials or user authorization (for example, to communicate via API key to your backend) is explained and supported via credential management in tests
 -  Always follow the [MFTF Best Practices][4] and use the [MFTF Tips & Tricks][5].

 <!-- Link definitions -->